Slipstreamm/disagreement/docs/introduction.md

 client = disagreement.Client(token=BOT_TOKEN, shard_count=2)
 ```

-If you want the a to determine the recommended shard count automatically,
+If you want the library to determine the recommended shard count automatically,
 use ``AutoShardedClient``:

 ```python